 What is Yoga Alignment?

-The more you practice yoga, the greater your body awareness will become.
-You’ll discover what yoga styles and poses suit your body and you’ll gain the confidence to flow through sequences.
-But taking an individualized approach to yoga is crucial to maintaining a safe practice.
-To increase your strength while lowering your risk of injury, modify the alignment of postures to suit your body’s capabilities.
+With better cueing, positioning, and alignment, the greater your body awareness will become.
+If you are getting started with yoga and what to try yourself, here is The Beginner’s Guide on How to do Yoga at Home.
+Over time, you will discover what yoga styles and poses are best for you and gain the confidence to flow through sequences.
+But taking an individualized approach is crucial to maintaining a safe yoga practice.
+To increase your strength while lowering your risk of injury, change the alignment of postures to suit your body’s capabilities in a safe way.

 Why is Alignment Important in Yoga?